flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

     - With this, fail0overflow managed to extract the AES keys used by Espresso to decrypt binaries.
 5. Starbuck's Boot ROM (`boot0`) is hidden after this CPU updates a register.
 Well, the same register **can still be re-enabled in vWii mode**...
     - ...allowing fail0verflow to extract Starbuck's Boot ROM without much hassle.
 6. The Wii U web browser's source code is public (as dictates WebKit's LGPL license).
 Well, **the commit history of the project exposes references to past vulnerabilities**.
-One of them was able to produce a heap overflow that leads to arbitrary code execution.
+One of them was able to produce a heap overflow that led to arbitrary code execution.
     - Reproducing this vulnerability allowed the group to execute code in Wii U mode and subsequently extract Cafe OS for study purposes.
 Moreover, this environment also interacts with IOSU, which leads to the next discovery...
 7. An exploit of IOSU was eventually found by the team, which led to code execution with Starbuck's kernel privileges in Wii U mode.
     - ...
 Resulting in Starbuck's encryption keys being extracted.